department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/research-findings.md

 Short Term / Lower Lift

 - Eliminate ‘Facility Notice’ as a status for use in search results.
+It is too broad to communicate anything effectively.
 - Use ‘Limited Hours and Services’ as the status for COVID related operating changes if virtual and telehealth services are available.
-- Reserve ’Facility Closed’ for temporary or permanent facility closures where no services are available.
+- Reserve ’Facility Closed’ for temporary or permanent facility closures where no services are available to Veterans.

 Long Term / Heavier Lift

-- Use ‘Facility Notice’ on the detail page as a section header that contains information that patients need to know when planning a visit.
-- Rename ‘Facility Notice’ to something more obvious, less vague or broad.
+- Replace ‘Facility Notice’ with more specific categories.
+Participants used words like 'Health Notice', 'Weather Notice', 'Emergency Notice', 'Emergency and construction operations', 'Rules', 'Patient Information' to categorize the types of scenarios that affect a facilities operating status.
 - Specify which services are available on detail pages, where available.
 - Add timestamps or timeranges wherever temporary changes affect a facility.
 - Use red instead of pink to communicate the severity of ‘Facility Closed’